-Each low priority transit (Type= TRANS only) preemption has an independent internal headway timer which counts up from zero whenever a low priority preempt input occurs.
-While this time is running, the low priority preempt in question is "locked out" until the headway timer exceeds the time programmed under the Headway parameter.
+Each low priority preemption has an independent internal headway timer which counts up from zero whenever a low priority preempt input occurs.
+While this timer is running, the low priority preempt in question is "locked out" until the headway timer exceeds the time programmed under the Headway parameter.
 It is used in association with the GrpLock parameter.